airkit/terraform-aws-consul/modules/run-consul/README.md

   relative to the `run-consul` script itself.
 * `systemd-stdout` (optional): The StandardOutput option of the systemd unit.
 If not specified, it will use systemd's default (journal).
 * `systemd-stderr` (optional): The StandardError option of the systemd unit.
 If not specified, it will use systemd's default (inherit).
+* `log-json` (optional): This flag enables the agent to output logs in a JSON format.
+Defaults to false.
 * `user` (optional): The user to run Consul as.
 Default is to use the owner of `config-dir`.
 * `enable-gossip-encryption` (optional): Enable encryption of gossip traffic between nodes.
 If set, you must also specify `gossip-encryption-key`.
 * `gossip-encryption-key` (optional): The key to use for encrypting gossip traffic.
 Must be specified with `enable-gossip-encryption`.